JonKing93/DASH/doc_source/sphinx/resources/Tutorial/PSM/code7.rst

 .. note::

-    For the workshop, we've separated the discussion of the ``rows`` command from the creation of PSM objects.
+    For the tutorial, we've separated the discussion of the ``rows`` command from the creation of PSM objects.
 However, in real workflows, it's often easiest to combine these commands within the same loop.

 *Locate rows*